 The authors recommend positional therapy by avoiding back sleeping as a valuable therapy for mild to moderate obstructive apnea, indicating they represent between 65 and 87% of obstructive apnea patients, and this would be a “… cheap and effective solution for them.”
 For those with neck problems, there are special side sleeping pillows and “anti-snore pillows” that can help.

-This is why, although results will vary, pillows for sleep apnea are very popular positional therapy devices.
+This is why, although results will vary, special pillows are very popular positional therapy devices.

 Is Your Neck An Indicator Of Obstructive Sleep Apnea?

-The results indicated a positive test called Easy Sleep Apnea Predictor (ESAP) (inability to span the neck) was 100% predictive of obstructive sleep apnea in a general sleep clinic population.
+The results indicated a positive test called Easy Sleep Apnea Predictor (ESAP) (inability to span the neck) was 100% predictive of the condition in a general sleep clinic population.